-Earlier this year the company expanded its presence with the opening of Sparkke at the Whitmore, a huge brewpub in the centre of Adelaide, on International Women’s Day.
+Earlier this year Sparkke Change Beverage Company expanded its presence with the opening of its brewpub, restaurant and rooftop bar Sparkke at the Whitmore.

 Now, following a cash injection from Founders First, a company that invests in fledgling breweries and distilleries, Sparkke has just announced a forthcoming brewpub in Melbourne.
 All going to plan, it’ll be open before the end of next year.